gbowne1/codebooker/docs/DEVSETUP.md

 ### Step 1

-Navigate to your forked repository, on the left side of your screen locate a green drop down menu with "code" written on it and click on it.
-This will bring out a small dialog box; make no changes to this box and simply copy the url provided for you on this box.
+Navigate to your forked repository, on the left side of your screen click on the drop down with "code" written on it.
+This will bring out a small dialog box; make no changes to this box but simply copy the url.

 ![](./Clone.png)

 ### Step 2

 Create your feature branch using git checkout -b my-feature